-- Then, preheat the oven to 400° F (200° C) and line a rimmed baking sheet with a piece of parchment paper.
+- Then, preheat the oven to 430° F (220° C) and line two baking sheets with parchment paper.

-- Once the potatoes and cauliflower are done cooking, place them in a bowl and mash until completely smooth.
-Generously season the mixture with salt and pepper.
+- Once the potatoes and cauliflower are done cooking, drain them well.
+Using an immersion blender, fork or food processor, mash them until completely smooth.

-- Using a wet spatula, thinly spread the potato and cauliflower mixture onto your prepared baking sheet — you can form one large or two smaller potato pizza crusts.
+- Using a wet spatula, thinly spread the potato mixture onto your prepared baking sheets, forming two pizza crusts.

-- Place the baking sheet into the oven and bake your cauliflower potato crust for 15-20 minutes until lightly golden.
+- Place the baking sheets into the oven and bake your potato crust for 15-20 minutes until lightly golden.

 Assemble the Veggie Pizza

-- Remove the potato pizza crust from the oven and top with pea pesto, zucchini, tomato, mushrooms and chickpeas.
-Feel free to sprinkle with some more nutritional yeast.
+- Once this time has elapsed, remove the potato pizza crust from the oven.
+Spread with hummus and top with chickpeas, zucchini, tomato, mushrooms and onion.

-- Top with fresh arugula and more nutritional yeast if desired, then serve immediately.
+- Top with fresh arugula, nutritional yeast or vegan parmesan if desired, then serve immediately.
 Enjoy!

 - Delicious topping ideas include artichokes, broccoli, olives, sun-dried tomatoes, vegan cheese sauce & more (see list in the article above).

-- For a firmer texture for your potato pizza crust, add some almond flour or oat flour.
+- For a firmer texture for your potato pizza crust, add some almond, chickpea or oat flour.
 If your mixture doesn’t really hold together, add a flax egg.

 Nutrition information is a rough estimate calculated automatically, their accuracy is not guaranteed.
 Just focus on whole plant-based foods and eat until satiety!